tomasreimers/tensorjs/README.md

 $ npm install
 ```

-If you want to rebuild the protobuf implementations, feel free to compile them
+If you want to rebuild the protobuf implementations, feel free to recompile them
-by running:
+by running (but there *should* be no reason to do this):

 ```
 $ ./compile.sh